Robert Eaglestone reviews the first English translation of Umberto Eco's How To Write A Thesis:

 PhDChallenge.org proposed a challenge: To have the phrase "I smoke crack rocks" included in a peer reviewed academic paper.
 The winner is Gabriel Parent from Carnegie Mellon, who included it in his paper [PDF].

 One psychology professor, looking at the oversupply of PhDs for a very limited number of academic jobs, thinks that programs should simply stop admitting PhD students, and has decided not to add any others to her own lab.

 “There is no scientist shortage,” declares Harvard economics professor Richard Freeman, a pre-eminent authority on the scientific work force.
 Michael Teitelbaum of the Alfred P. Sloan Foundation, a leading demographer who is also a national authority on science training, cites the “profound irony” of crying shortage — as have many business leaders, including Microsoft founder Bill Gates — while scores of thousands of young Ph.D.s labor in the nation’s university labs as low-paid, temporary workers, ostensibly training for permanent faculty positions that will never exist.

+Can't seem to finish your thesis?
 Then this site may be for you.
 It's a support group for those of us who just can't seem to write up and finish off that Ph.D./Masters degree.
 It'll either give you hope and motivation or it'll make you more complacent.
 "Well, I guess I'm not the only one who's taking a long time; I won't stress out about it anymore".